-As you get started with your meal planning, you are likely to have questions about how certain things work or how to set things up to best work for you.
+As your meal planning begins, you are likely to have questions about how certain things work or how to set things up to best work for you.
 The Customer Success Team is available by chat 24/7 for assistance, but for quick reference, here are the top 10 most common questions we receive in chat and where to find the answers to them.

 1. Why does my meal plan start today?
 I don’t want to start until next week.
 Doesn't that mean I'll lose a week of my meal plans?